-For example, let's say both the temperature and RH sensors have been enabled, the logging interval is set to 5 minutes and the sampling interval is set to 30 seconds (with maximum, minimum, average, and standard deviation all enabled).
-Once logging begins, the logger will measure and record the actual temperature and RH sensor values every 5 minutes.
-In addition, the logger will take a temperature and RH sample every 30 seconds and temporarily store them in memory.
-The logger will then calculate the maximum, minimum, average, and standard deviation using the samples gathered over the previous 5minute period and log the resulting values.
-When reading out the logger, this would result in 10 data series (not including any derived series, such as dew point): two sensor series (with temperature and RH data logged every 5 minutes) plus eight maximum, minimum, average, and standard deviation series (four for temperature and four for RH with values calculated and logged every 5 minutes based on the 30-second sampling).
+For example, let's say the logging interval is set to 5 minutes and the sampling interval is set to 30 seconds (with maximum, minimum, average, and standard deviation all enabled).
+Once logging begins, the logger will measure and record the actual temperature sensor values every 5 minutes.
+In addition, the logger will take a temperature sample every 30 seconds and temporarily store it in memory.
+The logger will then calculate the maximum, minimum, average, and standard deviation using the samples gathered over the previous 5-minute period and log the resulting value(s).
+When reading out the logger, this would result in 5 data series: one temperature series (with data logged every 5 minutes) plus four maximum, minimum, average, and standard deviation series (with values calculated and logged every 5 minutes based on the 30-second sampling).